Medication Assisted Treatment (MAT)

 There is clear and consistent evidence that naltrexone is significantly beneficial in helping those patients who cannot remain abstinent to reduce their drinking behaviors.
 They drink less often and in lower quantities, avoiding full-blown relapse.

-Medically Assisted Treatments in addiction have had their effectiveness backed up by hard science:
+Medication Assisted Treatments in addiction have had their effectiveness backed up by hard science

 In order to gain approval for use, a medication first needs to go through rigorous testing to prove its effectiveness in the field.
 Rather than relying on anecdotal evidence, then, these treatment methods necessarily must have adequate data behind them before they can be used.